icure/medtech-docs/sdks/how-to/how-to-share-data-automatically.md

 ---
-slug: auto-share-data
+slug: how-to-share-data-automatically
 ---

-# Automatically share data with other data owners
+# Sharing data automatically with other data owners

 iCure allows to share data between different data owners, as explained in the guide [How to share data between data owners](./share-data), however this requires to perform an explicit request every time